 Where to find it

 Go to AI Logic / Receptionist and open your AI receptionist settings.
 Look for Speech Recognition Priority Words near the voice settings.
+Owners, admins, and support admins can update this business-level list.

 Add a word or short phrase, press Add, and wait for the setting to show Saved.
 Changes apply to future calls after the setting is saved.
+They do not rewrite past recordings or transcripts.
+For the full setup walkthrough, see how to add and manage Priority Words.

 Keep the list focused